DanielBandarica02/SOC-HomeLab/docs/00-architecture/design-decisions.md

 ### Phase 7: Extending to a complete SOC platform

 Phases 1 to 6 delivered a working end-to-end detection engineering loop: segmented infrastructure, Wazuh SIEM with custom rules, an adversary environment, a full kill-chain attack scenario, ten MITRE-mapped detection rules, and an L1-level incident report.
-That closed the fundamentals loop for a junior SOC portfolio.

 Phase 7 extends the lab with the tooling that turns a SIEM-only environment into a complete SOC platform:

-- **Suricata** as network IDS deployed as a native pfSense package on VLANs 10, 20 and 66.
 - **TheHive** as case management platform, running in Docker on a new dedicated VM (`soc-platform`, 10.10.99.20).
 - **Cortex** as automated analysis engine alongside TheHive, providing IoC enrichment via analyzers.
 - **MISP** as threat intelligence platform on the same Docker host, feeding IoC context back to Cortex.